A resource theoretical unification of Mpemba effects: classical and quantum: The symmetry Mpemba effect

 While the Markovian case allows for a clean explanation of the effect, most studies of the symmetry Mpemba effect use non-Markovian circuits.
 To connect to these, we again prepare a tilted product state on the system (with block size $b=1$) with $\hat \rho_\theta = \ketbra{\varphi(\theta)}{\varphi(\theta)}$ and

 matching Refs.~\cite{Ares2023Nat,Liu2024} except that the tilt now spans only the $N_s$ system qubits, while the environment remains symmetric.
 Indeed, we initialize the environment in the computational zero state $\hat\pi_e=\ketbra{0}{0}_e=\ketbra{m_\text{min}}{m_\text{min}}_e$, where $\ket{m} $ denotes the equal superposition of all basis states with magnetization $m$ and $\hat{s}_n^\alpha$ are the spin-$\tfrac{1}{2}$ operators (with $\alpha\in\{x,y,z\}$). \cref{eq:decomposition:covariant:map}, which in the Markovian case describes how each symmetry-sector mode decays at a fixed rate, still applies when the map is non-Markovian.
 However, now it is time-dependent, so both the eigenmodes and the stationary state can shift at each step, while the eigenvalues usually shrink exponentially with time when $\hat U$ is ergodic~\cite{Burgarth2013}.
 As already discussed, blocks with larger $\abs{\mu}$ admit fewer eigenvalues near unity, so their modes decay more rapidly.
-Consequently, an initially highly asymmetric state, which has a larger weight in those fast-decaying, high-frequency sectors, will shed its asymmetry more quickly than a less asymmetric one, yielding the Mpemba effect.\\ \cref{fig:mpemba:circuits:U1:nonMarkov} tracks five such states (different $\theta$) on a system of $N_s=8$ qubits coupled to $N_e=12$ environment qubits.
-Since, differently from \cref{fig:mpemba:circuits:U1:Markov}(a), the environment qubits are never reset, system-environment correlations build up, producing non-Markovian backflows of information~\cite{Breuer2016}.
-These non-Markovian circuits closely mirror setups in deep thermalization with symmetries~\cite{Rui-An2024} and studies of dissipative quantum chaos~\cite{Wold2025}.
+Consequently, an initially highly asymmetric state, which has a larger weight in those fast-decaying, high-frequency sectors, will shed its asymmetry more quickly than a less asymmetric one, yielding the Mpemba effect.\\ \cref{fig:mpemba:circuits:U1:nonMarkov} tracks five such states (different $\theta$) on a system of $N_s=8$ qubits coupled to $N_e=12$ environment qubits. \\

+{ Under general covariant time evolutions, asymmetry measures at time $t>0$ are bounded by their value at $t=0$, although in generic non-Markovian processes they can still exhibit transient increases at intermediate times.
+The deviations observed in \cref{fig:mpemba:circuits:U1:nonMarkov} are therefore a consequence of information backflow~\cite{Breuer2016} between the system and environment, amplified by the finite size of the environmental partition.
+We also emphasize that the monotonicity of asymmetry measures follows from the assumption that the environment is initially uncorrelated with the system and prepared in a symmetry-respecting state (see \Cref{app:global:invariance:local:covariance}).
+In contrast, initializing the environment in a symmetry-breaking state, e.g., tilted ferromagnetic states, as done in Refs.~\cite{Liu2024, Turkeshi2024, Ares2025randomcircuits}, violates this condition and can result in a non-$\mathrm G$-covariant reduced map.
+This distinction accounts for the apparent non-monotonic behavior observed in non-Markovian circuit realizations of the $\mathrm{U}(1)$-symmetric Mpemba effect.\\ }